CivicTechWR/WRvotes/docs/philosophies/media-inclusion.md

 ## Issues Pages

-We publish a brief [Issues](/issues-overview) page.
+We now have a brief [Issues](/issues-overview) page.
 This page links to background articles for some of the issues that have come up during the election campaign.
 The purpose of this page is to help voters get a broad overview of the issue, and to dig deeper if they so choose.